 - Strong legs to withstand the stresses of flying

-- High metabolic rate
+- High metabolic rate for rapid energy generation

 - Four-chambered heart to pump oxygenated blood to the heart and muscles

 - Air sacs to store inhaled air, keeping the lungs supplied with oxygen

 - Light and compact digestive system, allowing parrots to remain in the air

 Can All Parrots Fly?